 What Are Semiconductors?

 Semiconductors are materials that have special properties, allowing them to control the flow of electricity.
 Unlike regular conductors (like copper) that let electricity flow freely or insulators (like rubber) that block it, semiconductors can control the flow of electricity under certain conditions.
-This unique ability makes them the backbone of modern electronics, enabling everything from computers to smartphones.
+This unique ability, amplified by advanced packaging techniques, makes them the backbone of modern electronics, enabling everything from computers to smartphones.

 How Do Semiconductors Work?